 The command displays the following information to confirm my launch:

 DBINSTANCE jeff-mariadb-1 db.r3.xlarge mariadb 100 root creating 1 **** db-QAYNWOIDPPH6EYEN6RD7GTLJW4 n 10.0.17 general-public-license n standard n VPCSECGROUP sg-ca2071af active SUBNETGROUP dbsub DB Subnet for Testing Complete vpc-7fd2791a SUBNET subnet-b8243890 us-east-1e Active SUBNET subnet-90af64e7 us-east-1b Active SUBNET subnet-b3af64c4 us-east-1b Active PARAMGRP default.mariadb10.0 in-sync OPTIONGROUP default:mariadb-10-0 in-sync

-The RDS CLI includes a full set of powerful, high-level commands, all documented here.
+The RDS CLI includes a full set of powerful, high-level commands.
 For example, I can create read replicas (

 rds-create-db-instance-read-replicas) and take snapshot backups (